 Referrals for Long Term Difficulties: Students suffering from major mental illnesses and/or severe substance addiction requiring inpatient hospitalization and/or intensive long-term care will be referred to a community mental health center, the UAMS Psychiatric Clinic, or to appropriate resources in the community.
-The cost for this level of care is the responsibility of the student (it is important to maintain health insurance coverage without lapse through school to help cover the cost of medications if indicated).
+The cost for this level of care is the responsibility of the student (it is important to maintain health insurance coverage without lapse through school).

-Hours: The Student Wellness Program can be reached by telephone at (501) 686-8408 between 7:45 AM to 4:15 PM Monday through Friday.
+Hours: The Student Wellness Program can be reached by telephone at (501) 686-8408 between 7:45 AM to 4:30 PM Monday through Friday.
 Students are seen by appointment only.
-To schedule a confidential appointment, telephone the program manager, Ms. Meshelle Helms at (501) 686-8408.
-Inform her of the type of problem you are having and how urgently you feel the need to be seen.
-This will allow Ms. Helms to triage urgent situations immediately and/or schedule each student with the most skilled clinician for his/her particular problem.
-For an after-hour emergency, call the UAMS operator at (501) 686-7000, identify yourself as a UAMS student with an emergency, and request the operator to page the UAMS Department of Psychiatry resident on call.
+To schedule a confidential appointment, telephone Ms. Meshelle Helms or Sherry Bullard at (501) 686-8408.
+Help us know the type of problem you are having and how urgently you need help.
+This will help us triage urgent situations immediately and/or schedule you with the most skilled clinician for your particular problem.

+EMERGENCIES: For an after-hour emergency, call the UAMS operator at (501) 686-7000, identify yourself as a UAMS student with an emergent problem, and request the operator to page the UAMS Department of Psychiatry resident on call.

-Location: The Student Wellness Program is located at 201 Jack Stephens Drive, in a two story grey building.
+Location: The Student Wellness Program is located at 201 Jack Stephen's Drive, in a two story grey building.
 The office suite is on the street level.
 Ring the doorbell for entry.
-Parking is available in front in reserved parking spaces #15, #17, #19, and #20 for the duration of the appointment only.
-Unauthorized vehicles are ticketed and towed to insure parking spaces for those coming for appointments.
+Parking is available immediately in front in reserved parking spaces #15, #17, #19, and #20 for the duration of the appointment (only).

-3.16.7 Speech, Language, and Hearing Services
+3.17.7 Speech, Language, and Hearing Services

-The CHRP cooperatively sponsors a clinic for clients with communicative disorders.
-Speech, language, literacy, and hearing evaluations and therapy are available to students at reduced rates.
-The clinic also offers assistive listening devices, audiologic rehabilitation, and hearing aid services.
-The Speech and Hearing Clinic is located at UALR.
+The CHRP cooperatively sponsors a clinic for clients with communication disorders.
+Speech, language, literacy, fluency, and voice evaluations and therapy are available to students at reduced rates.
+The clinic also offers hearing evaluations, assistive listening devices, audiologic rehabilitation, and hearing aid services.
+The Speech and Hearing Clinic is located at the University of Arkansas at Little Rock (UALR), University Plaza, Suite 600.
 For information, call (501) 569-3155.

-3.16.8 Rape Crisis Hotline
+3.17.8 Sexual Violence Hotline